 - Hybrid Partitioned Tables.
 This feature enables database administrators to manage a table between partitions inside the database and partitions held on low-cost read-only datastores outside the database.
-These datastores can reside on premises or in the cloud.
+These data stores can reside on-premises or in the cloud.

 - JSON Support.
 Support for JSON gets improved.
 Oracle improved and simplified the syntax for our JSON functions and introduced the capability to do a partial JSON update.
 In addition, Oracle Database 19c includes new Simple Oracle Document Access (SODA) APIs for Java, Python, C, and Node.js.

 - Query Quarantine.
-The overall performance of a data mart or a data warehouse can suffer when a user runs a query that consumes an excessive amount of I/O and compute resources.
-Oracle Database 19c can automatically quarantine those queries and ensure that they don’t run again, resulting in consistent performance for all database users.
+The overall performance of a data mart or a data warehouse can suffer when a user runs a query that consumes an excessive amount of I/O and computes resources.
+Oracle Database 19c can automatically quarantine those queries and ensure that they don’t run again, resulting in a consistent performance for all database users.

 To learn more about these and other features in Oracle Database 19c, check out Oracle’s documentation here or at My Oracle Support, Document ID 742060.1.

 Upgrade Compatibility Matrix for Upgrading to Oracle Database 19c